Caption: Available Light only (Nikon D3S, ISO 12,800, f/5.6, 1/40, 28-300mm)

 Don Rutledge could go to a different culture and cover it even tho he didn’t speak their language or understand their customs.
 During his career, Don covered more than 150+ countries and all 50 of the United States.
 Here are some Don audio recordings and links to his published stories.

-Let’s review his work on Russia to see how a photojournalist can help connect the subject to the audience through images.
+Let’s review his work on Russia to see how a photojournalist can use images to connect the subject to the audience.

 Background